Morningstar88/FutureIndustries/README.md

 drought-tolerant plants, such as lavender, daisies, and geraniums, which can survive with minimal watering. drought-tolerant vegetables and fruits, such as tomatoes and melons, which can survive in dry climates.

+Yes, lavender is grown in Southeast Asia, including Cambodia.
+The price of lavender oil can vary depending on quality and market conditions.
+As of January 2025, the price of lavender oil in Cambodia ranges from $16.15 to $38.01 per kilogram.

+Lavender is cultivated in various regions of Cambodia, particularly in areas with suitable climates.
+The ideal climate for lavender cultivation includes:

+Full Sun: Lavender thrives in locations that receive at least 6-8 hours of direct sunlight daily.

+Warm and Moderately Dry Climate: Lavender prefers warm temperatures and moderate humidity.
+It does well in regions with mild winters and sunny summers2.

+Well-Drained Soil: Lavender grows best in light, sandy soils with good drainage.
+It can tolerate poor or eroded soils but should not be waterlogged3.

+Altitude: Lavender can also thrive at higher altitudes, up to 1500 meters (5000 feet).

+In Cambodia, lavender is often grown in hilly areas and regions with these climatic conditions.
+If you're considering growing lavender, look for sunny spots with good drainage and ensure the soil is well-prepared.

-Lavender is a versatile plant and has a variety of uses.
+### Lavender is a versatile plant and has a variety of uses.
 Here are some of its uses:

-- It can be used as an essential oil for aromatherapy and as a natural fragrance in products.
+- Essential oil for aromatherapy and as a natural fragrance in products.
 - The flowers can be dried and used in potpourri and sachets for a pleasant scent.
 - The dried flowers can also be used in food and baking to add flavor.
 - Lavender oil can also be used in soap, lotions, and other skincare products for its calming and anti-inflammatory properties.

 To start growing lavender in your garden, start by selecting a suitable location with full sun and well-drained soil.
 Lavender prefers alkaline soil, so you may want to consider adding lime to your soil to help with drainage.